konradtechnologies/rtms-python/README.md

     # Send the targets to RTMS
     rtms_client.set_dynamic_range_targets([moving_target_1, moving_target_2])

+Note that since this script is executed by Python (and not by the KT-RTMS software), it may expirience jitter and latency, especially if other applications are running simultaneously.

 ### Taking RF Measurements
 If the KT-RTMS RF Measurements plug-in is activated on the system, one can take RF measurements.
 This is typically